princemagar34/FOC/README.md

 ##📌 About This Project

-This project provides a systematic sytem for renting lands that will make the process easier and efficient to rent.
+This project provides a systematic sytem for renting lands that will make the process easier and efficient.